 Arjo follows the OECD guidelines for transfer pricing, which means that gains are allocated and taxed where the amount is generated.
 The OECD's guidelines on internal pricing can be interpreted in different ways, which may mean that the tax authorities in different countries may question the results of Arjo's transfer pricing model, despite the fact that the company follows the OCED guidelines.
 This may entail the risk of tax disputes in the Group when Arjo and the local tax authorities have differing interpretations.

-Outlook 2021
+Outlook 2022

-Organic sales growth for 2021 is expected to be in the interval of the Group's new target of 3-5% per year.
+Organic sales growth for 2022 is expected to be within the Group's target interval of 3-5%.